How You Can Contribute to Our Campaign

 Hello,

-Entheogens are plants and fungi that “inspire a feeling of the divine within” and have been used by many cultures around the world for thousands of years in spiritual traditions.
-Recent evidence shows that entheogens have incredible potential to treat drug and alcohol addiction, even cases of treatment-resistant opioid and methamphetamine addiction.
-Their ability to bring forth profound personal and spiritual growth also make them effective tools in the treatment of depression, anxiety, and PTSD.
+Entheogens are plants and fungi that “inspire a feeling of the divine within” and have been used by many cultures around the world for thousands of years in sacred spiritual traditions.
+Scientific evidence gathered over the last several decades shows that entheogens have incredible potential to treat drug and alcohol addiction--even cases of treatment-resistant opioid and methamphetamine addiction--as well as post-traumatic stress, anxiety, depression, and other mental and related physical health conditions that so many Philadelphians live with.

 For me, this issue matters because [tell a brief personal story in a short paragraph or two]*